-In case of services different from Subcontracting, Independent Contractor will be the company or person who renders civil or commercial services to another company or person, without dependency and/or subordination and without additional labour responsibilities for the Principal (client).
+In case of services different from Subcontracting, independent contractor will be the company or person who renders civil or commercial services to another company or person, without dependency and subordination and without additional labour responsibilities for the Principal (client).

 8.2.2.
-Creating a Relationship
+Creating and Relationship

-The relationship between Independent Contractor and the company to whom services are rendered is created by means of the corresponding agreement reached by the parties which regulates the terms and conditions of the hired services (contractual agreement).
+The relationship between and Independent Contractor and the company to whom services are rendered is created by means of the corresponding agreement reached by parties to regulate terms and conditions of hired services.

-However, in case of subcontracting, the Law states rules in protection of the Independent Contractor's employees, which basically impose labour responsibilities to the Principal regarding audit of labour obligations' compliance by the Independent Contractor and joint liability for those not fulfilled by the Independent Contractor towards its personnel.
-For details see section 8.3 below.
+However, in case of subcontracting, Law states rules in protection of independent contractor's employees which basically imposes labour responsibilities to Principal regarding labour obligation not fulfilled by independent contractor to its personnel.
+For details see section 8.3.